gargmegham/ServcyLanding/content/blogs/the-dos-and-don-ts-of-setting-your-freelance-rates.md

 ---
-title: "The Dos and Don'ts of Setting Your Freelance Rates"
+title: "The Dos and Don'ts of Setting Your Freelance Rates ♻️"
 description: "When it comes to setting your freelance rates, there are a few things you need to take into account."
 ---